AdaCore/spark2014/docs/lrm/source/packages.rst

 9. Every entity of the hidden state of a package shall be denoted as a ``constituent`` of exactly one *abstract_*\ ``state_name`` in the Refined_State aspect of the package and shall not be denoted more than once.
-[These ``constituents`` are either constants or variables declared in the private part or body of the package, or the declarations from the visible part of nested packages declared immediately therein.]
+[These ``constituents`` shall be either objects declared in the private part or body of the package, or the declarations from the visible part of nested packages declared immediately therein.]

 .. _tu-cbatu-refined_state_aspects-10: